d12frosted/elpa-mirror/gnu/relint-readme.txt

     In the *relint* buffer, pressing "g" will re-run the same check.

-  - From elisp code, use one of the above functions or
+  - From Emacs Lisp code, use one of the above functions or

       (relint-buffer BUFFER)